The UGA Credit Equivalencies can be found here: UGA AP Credit Equivalencies

 To request College Board AP results, please contact the College Board:

 UGA’s College Board AP Code: 5813

 This policy is in effect for all undergraduate students entering UGA.
 Both resident and non-resident students are eligible to receive credit.
 Tests taken after a student matriculates are not eligible for credit.
-Exception: students participating in Joint Enrollment at UGA may submit test scores with dates that coincide with the semesters they participated in joint enrollment.
+Exception: students participating in Dual Enrollment at UGA may submit test scores with dates that coincide with the semesters they participated in Dual Enrollment.

 Transfer students will receive the AP credit for college-level courses they were awarded by their transfer institution as it appears on that institution’s official transcript.
 Transfer students who did not receive credit for their AP work at a former college or university are encouraged to submit their AP scores to UGA.

 Incoming freshmen submitting transcripts with Joint Enrollment or Move on When Ready course credits who also have AP credit posted on the transfer transcript will not have the AP credits posted to their UGA record by the Undergraduate Admissions Office.
 The official AP scores must be sent directly from the College Board to receive credit.

 Credit will be awarded only once for the same subject, whether the credit is earned by examination, Dual Enrollment, transfer credit, or course credit.
 If duplicate credit exists among AP, IB, SATII, or Departmental Exam, the source yielding the most credit will be awarded.
 Credit earned through testing will not replace graded credit in that same course.